 Another option is to simply add your own light to the frame.
 This could be light from a screen, the LED flash on someone else's smartphone, portable LED lights, smart lights, Christmas lights, and anything else you can find and get your hands on.

-I just received Anker's new LED Flash device for iPhone 11, and this would be a perfect option for adding your own lighting to a scene.
-It works as a flashbulb that's 4x brighter with twice the range of your iPhone, and it synchronizes with the iPhone 11 and iPhone 11 Pro flash setting.
+I have Anker's LED Flash device for iPhone, and this would be a perfect option for adding your own lighting to a scene.
+It works as a flashbulb that's 4x brighter with twice the range of your iPhone, and it synchronizes with the iPhone's flash setting.
 Or you can just use it as a light cube for instant lighting anywhere.

-The Anker LED Flash and Light Cube is just one of many products that you can use to add some light to your portraits or any photo in general.
+The Anker LED Flash and Light Cube is just one of the best iPhone photography lighting accessories to add to your portraits or any photo in general.